-- > Tailor-made projects, where the donor decides which of the mine action activities being implemented in the region they want to support.
+- > Tailor-made projects; when the donor decides which of the mine action activities being implemented in the region they want to directly support.
 In line with the donor's wishes, the ITF will then develop and submit a proposal for a project to be funded.
-Consequently, the project is designed in accordance with the preferences of each individual donor (country, activity etc) while also taking into account the wishes and needs of the mine-affected country as well as the local community. - > Close coordination with national authorities responsible for mine action programmes where the ITF is working in order to ensure that the assistance provided is in fact needed, and that the programmes being implemented are consistent with national plans. - > Transparency through tight internal financial management controls and external audits carried out on an annual basis to ensure that the donated funds are properly accounted for.
-In addition, the tendering process adopted by the ITF for mine action projects, in particular in the field of humanitarian demining, serves to enhance the transparency of decision making while also contributing to a cost-effective use of donor funds.
+Consequently, the project is designed according to the preferences of each individual donor (country, activity, etc), and also takes into account the wishes and needs of the mine-affected country and the local community. - > Close coordination with national authorities responsible for mine action programmes where the ITF is working, in order to ensure that the assistance provided is in fact needed, and that the programmes being implemented are consistent with the national plans.. - > Transparency: tight internal financial management controls and external audits are carried out annually to ensure that the donated funds are properly accounted for.
+In addition, the tendering process adopted by the ITF for mine action projects, in particular in the field of humanitarian demining, serves to enhance the transparency of decision making, while also contributing to a cost-effective use of donor funds. - > Visibility: donors are assured of the visibility of their donations through ITF publications, reports, website, on-site signs, presentations and public media events.